 Restaurants in Seattle

-affair born from the fruits of the wilderness.
-The surrounding
+cosmopolitan affair born from the fruits of the wilderness.
+The

-Puget Sound, with reserves from Alaska, is one large barrel of
+surrounding Puget Sound, with reserves from Alaska, is one large

-farms in Seattle, restaurants create masterful and memorable
+farms in Seattle, resulting in masterful and memorable dishes.

 Restaurants are helped by great views of the sea and many funky neighbourhoods giving either a quiet romantic feel, or a fun and festive ambiance to a meal.
 Some of the best areas for eating out in Seattle are the waterfront district near Pike's Place Market, a long line of fine dining along 1st and 2nd Ave, and Capitol Hill.

 In general the Northwest's formality is a little toned down and most top restaurants don't require a jacket.
 Tipping is between 15 to 20 percent and most places require a reservation.